ADAPT » Food

 We hold Plant and Produce Sales on most Saturday mornings during the summer from 10am till Noon.
-We begin the season with our Seedling Sales in April and plan to hold a sale each Saturday morning during the spring and summer.
-These are now be held at the entrance to the Lord Combermere Car Park, with the kind permission of Allan and Jo Brown of the Lord Combermere, Come along and see us!
-Check whether an ADAPT Plant and Produce Sales is being held next Saturday by clicking here.
-We are often represented at village events.
+We begin the season with our Seedling Sales in the spring (April-May) and plan to hold a sale each Saturday morning during the spring and summer.
+These are held at the entrance to the Lord Combermere Car Park, with the kind permission of Landlord and Landlady, Allan and Jo Brown.
+Come along and see us!
+Produce available each week is posted on Audlem on Line.

-We also have a 'Recipe of the Month' (featuring seasonal produce) on the village website 'Audlem online' and arrange visits to gardens and places of interest during the summer.
+We post a 'Recipe of the Month' (featuring seasonal produce) on the village website 'Audlem online' and are working on a booklet of past recipes.

 We support the Woore Show by providing produce entries.

 We don't claim to be experts, but we're enthusiastic and happy to give advice from our experience.
-We are keen to encourage those who have always wanted to 'have a go' but have not known where to begin. — growing your own and anything to do with food production.
+We are keen to encourage those who have always wanted to 'have a go' but have not known where to begin. -- growing your own and anything to do with food production.